P0intMaN/PyAutoCode/README.md

 - Data Sourced from *GitHub (almost 5 consecutive days of latest Python repositories)*
 - Makes use of *GPTLMHeadModel* and *DataCollatorForLanguageModelling* for training

+## Navigating this Code Repository

+If you want to directly run the model, then you can go ahead and execute `app.py`.
+But, be warned that the requirements of this program is not attached with the repo since requirements may vary based on the system GPUs and architecture.

+If you want to understand how this code is functioning, you can take a look at the **PyAutoCode > templates** folder for a descriptive explanation of each module / concept used.

 ## Get a Glimpse of the Model

 You can make use of the **Inference API** of huggingface *(present on the right sidebar)* to load the model and check the result.